Osteogenesis Imperfecta in Children

-The symptoms of osteogenesis imperfecta may look like other medical conditions.
+Many of these symptoms can be caused by other medical conditions.
 Always see your child's healthcare provider for a diagnosis.

 How is osteogenesis imperfecta diagnosed in a child?

 Your baby's healthcare provider will ask questions about your baby's medical history, your family and pregnancy history, and your baby's current symptoms.
-He or she will examine your baby, looking for symptoms of OI.
+They will examine your baby, looking for symptoms of OI.
 The milder forms of OI may be hard to diagnose in a baby.

-Your baby's healthcare provider or the specialists may recommend the following diagnostic tests:
+Your baby's healthcare provider or the specialists may advise these tests:

 Lab tests.
 Blood, saliva, and skin may be checked.
 The tests may include gene testing.

 DEXA (dual energy X-ray absorptiometry) scan.
-A scan of the bones to check for softening.
+This is a scan of the bones to check for softening.

 Bone biopsy.
 A sample of the hipbone is often checked.
-This test requires anesthesia.
+This test needs anesthesia.

 How is osteogenesis imperfecta treated in a child?

-The main goal of treatment is to prevent deformities and fractures.
-And, once your child gets older, to?allow him or her to function as independently as possible.
+The main goal of treatment is to prevent deformities and fractures and reduce chronic pain.
+And, once your child gets older, to allow them to function as independently as possible.
 Treatments for preventing or correcting symptoms may include:

 Care of fractures.
 The lightest possible materials are used to cast fractured bones.
-To prevent further problems, it's recommended that a child start moving or using the affected area as soon as possible.
+To prevent further problems, it's advised that a child start moving or using the affected area as soon as possible.

 Orthopedic treatment.
-May include bracing and splinting.
+This may include bracing and splinting.
 Surgery may also be needed.

 Rodding.
 Metal rods are inserted to help hold in place (stabilize) and prevent deformities of long bones.

 Dental procedures.
-Treatments, including capping teeth, braces, and surgery may be needed.
+Capping teeth, braces, and surgery may be needed.

 Physical and occupational therapy.
 Both are very important in babies and children with OI.